Cognigy/Documentation/docs/en/docs/ai/tools/voice-preview.md

 This Voice Preview feature allows users to quickly test how voice output sounds without having to go all the way till the flow node.

-It suppors the cloud Voice providers for SST/TTS from Google, Microsoft and Amazon AWS.
+It supports the cloud SST/TTS from the providers Google, Microsoft and Amazon AWS.

-Once in the Voice Preview panel, you will be able to introduce raw text or SSML syntach; and also choose the language and the voice to play your Voice.
-Bear in mind that the SSML syntach that you introduce will have to be supported by the Voice Preview provider you chose.
+Once in the Voice Preview panel, you will be able to introduce raw text or SSML syntax.
+You can also choose the language and the voice to use.
+Bear in mind that the SSML syntax that you introduce will have to be supported by the Voice Preview provider you chose.

-### Set up an Voice Preview provider
+### Set up a Voice Preview provider

 <div class="divider"></div>

-You need to navigate to the agent settings -> Voice Preview Settings.
-From there choose your STT/TTS provider and enter your creedentials.
+You need to navigate to the Agent Settings -> Voice Settings.
+From there, choose your STT/TTS provider and enter your credentials.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/voice-preview-settings.png" width="100%" />
-  <figcaption>Voice Preview settings</figcaption>
+  <figcaption>Voice Settings</figcaption>
 </figure>

 ### Use Voice Preview